About Boring Reliability

 Under the banner of Calm UX & Dark Magic the focus is on readable interfaces, test-driven workflows for AI-assisted development, and turning legacy systems into stable foundations instead of haunted crypts.

-Dennis experiments with GS-TDD, responsible AI tooling, and frontends that feel quiet even when the underlying stack is anything but.
+I experiment with GS-TDD (Gold Standard TDD), responsible AI tooling, and frontends that feel quiet even when the underlying stack is anything but.

 How this site is tested